The Mothers-in-Law

-The Mothers-in-Law is an American sitcom featuring Eve Arden and Kaye Ballard as two women who were friends and next-door neighbors until their children's elopement made them in-laws.
-The show aired on NBC television from September 1967 to April 1969.
-Executive produced by Desi Arnaz, the series was created by Bob Carroll, Jr., and Madelyn Davis.
+The Mothers-in-Law is an American sitcom starring Eve Arden and Kaye Ballard as two women who were friends and next-door neighbors until their children's elopement made them in-laws.
+Airing on NBC from September 1967 to April 1969 and executive produced by Desi Arnaz, the series was created by Bob Carroll, Jr., and Madelyn Davis.

 Premise

 Eve (Eve Arden) and Herb Hubbard (Herbert Rudley) have lived next door to Kaye (Kaye Ballard) and Roger Buell (played first by Roger C. Carmel and later by Richard Deacon) for over 20 years.
 Herb is a successful lawyer, while Roger is a television writer who works at home.
 The Hubbards are very straitlaced, while the Buells are off-the-wall and fun-loving.
 Despite the two couples' differences, including an age disparity of about fifteen to twenty years, they are best friends.
 In spite of their friendship, though, they do tend to get into more than their share of squabbles.

 The Buells' son Jerry (Jerry Fogel) and the Hubbards' daughter Suzie (Deborah Walley) fall in love while in college, marry, and set up house in the Hubbards' garage apartment.
 The two sets of parents have different ideas of how their children should live their lives, and the constant meddling of the mothers-in-law provides the premise for the series.
 One of the differences between the two couples is that Kaye allowed Suzie to call her Mother Buell, but Eve forbade Jerry to call her Mother Hubbard, as it was reminiscent of Old Mother Hubbard, the English nursery rhyme.
 During the second season, the young couple become the parents of fraternal twins, a boy named Joey and a girl named Hildy — from the new grandmas' middle names.